davidtwco/rfcs/text/0000-build-std.md

       `panic_immediate_abort` to reduce binary size

-Some use cases are unlikely to supported by the project unless a new and compelling use-case is presented, andsso this RFC may make decisions which make these motivations harder to solve in future:
+Some use cases are unlikely to supported by the project unless a new and compelling use-case is presented, and so this RFC may make decisions which make these motivations harder to solve in future:

 1. **Modifying the source code of the standard library** ([wg-cargo-std-aware#7])